Osman I: Importance of the Osmanic Beylik location

 From a military point of view, the location of Osman's Beylik had a significant impact on his success as a conquering warrior.
 His capital Söğüt was located on a hill in a well-defended position, mediating the main road from Constantinople to Konya.
 The importance of this site emerged due to the political fragmentation of Anatolia that gave small states greater importance than they originally had.
 Being an Emir to a beylik bordering Byzantine lands, Osman had the opportunity to direct all his efforts towards war and Jihad following the footsteps of the Seljuks with intentions to conquer all Byzantine territories, and absorb them into the Islamic Caliphate.
 Encouraged by the weakness of the ancient Empire and its ongoing wars in Europe, Osman had the chance to expand towards western Anatolia crossing the Dardanelles to southeastern Europe.
 Commenting on these actions, some historians argue that Osman's strategy of increasing his territories at the expense of the Byzantines was due to his intention to avoid conflicts with his more powerful Turkic neighbours.

 Politically, Osman showed great skills forming and applying new administrative systems in his beylik.
 During his reign, the Ottomans made great strides towards transitioning from the Nomadic tribe system to settling down in permanent settlements.
 This helped them consolidate their position and rapidly develop into a major power.
-Moreover, the beylik's location in northwestern Anatolia, next to Christendom, imposed a military policy on the Ottomans, which gave them better chances to grow and expand compared to the beyliaks of the interior.
+Moreover, the beylik's location in northwestern Anatolia, next to Christendom, imposed a military policy on the Ottomans, which gave them better chances to grow and expand compared to the beyliks of the interior.
 Osman's beylik was also relatively far from both the Mongol invasions and the influence of the powerful Turkoman beyliks in southern and southwestern Anatolia.
 Add to that, its proximity to the Silk Road linking Byzantine lands in the west to areas controlled by the Mongols in the east, gave it prominent strategic and economic characteristics.
 Also, the Osmanic beylik was the only Islamic base facing the yet unconquered Byzantine regions, which made it a magnet to many Turkomen farmers, warriors, and Dervishes fleeing the Mongols, and aspiring to conquer new lands for economic and religious reasons.